Adam's Antique Radio Page

 RADIO CORPORATION OF AMERICA

 My fifteenth find was an Arvin 30R12 FM-only table radio.
-I bought it at the October 2001 NEARC meet for $5 along with the Zenith X316.
+I bought it at the October 2001 NEARC swap-meet for $5.
 I often come upon AM-only radios in my searches, but rarely FM-only radios.
 Like the Zenith, this one works as well.
 Quite an interesting set.

 My seventeenth find was a Zenith "TransOceanic" Royal 3000-1.
-I paid $120 for it at the Radio XXXIII swap meet in Westford.
+I bought it at the Radio XXXIII swap-meet for $120.
 It is my fourth Trans-Oceanic, my second solid-state Trans-Oceanic, and my first Trans-Oceanic to have built-in FM (I've hooked a car-type FM converter to my B600, but it's not quite the same).
 It works quite well.
 More about my Royal 3000-1 can be found on my TransOceanic page.

 My twenty-first find was a Zenith "TransOceanic" model 8G005YT.
 I was sent this radio for free by a fellow collector as a fixer-upper.
 It is my fifth TransOceanic, and my first loctal-tube TransOceanic.
 It is currently partially disassembled, but should restore fairly nicely.
 More about it is available on my TransOceanic page.

 My twenty-second was an Admiral 12X12 television.
-I bought it at the October 2002 NEARC swap meet for $20.
+I bought it at the October 2002 NEARC swap-meet for $20.
 This is my first tube television set.
 From around 1950, it employs a round CRT (type 12LP4) like all TVs from that era.
 Also, like many TV sets from that era, it doesn't work all that well in its current unrestored state.
 The audio section does work, but the video section can be described as being unstable at best.
 Some screenshots of this set in "operation" can be found here and here.
 The first picture is of it receiving a station, the other is of it tuned to a dead channel.
 Obviously, a total recapping of this set is long overdue.
 If anyone has a copy of the schematic or service manual for this set, please email me using the email address at the bottom of the page.
 A picture of this set can be found here.
 Stay tuned!
+3/8/19114 UPDATE: After over a decade, this set finally works!
+I brought it to a friend of mine who works on radios and TVs, and he replaced the old capacitors, as well as some resistors which were responsible for the horizontal issues seen in the above photos.
+The picture tube is a bit weak, but is watchable.
+I will take a new picture of the set in operation soon.

 My twenty-third find was a Philco 53-958 AM/FM table radio.
-I bought it at the January 2003 NEARC swap meet for $29.
+I bought it at the January 2003 NEARC swap-meet for $29.
 This is my very first Philco radio.
 Unlike most of the '50s radios I've come across, this one has a wooden case.
 While the styling is rather plain for a wood set, it does have some interesting elements to it nevertheless.
 This radio has a seperate dial for each band, and changing bands will cause the previous band's dial to go dark, and the dial of the band now switched in will light up.
 This radio works at the moment, but I'm sure that it needs some servicing (the tube chart on the bottom shows no rectifier tube, so it probably has a selenium rectifier).
-4/22/19106 UPDATE: Due to an extreme backlog of radios requiring restoration work, I decided to sell my 53-958 at the April 2006 NEARC swap meet.
-I'm sure it's new owner will enjoy it!
+4/22/19106 UPDATE: Due to an extreme backlog of radios requiring restoration work, I decided to sell my 53-958 at the April 2006 NEARC swap-meet. its new owner is happy with it.

 My twenty-fifth find was a Collins R-392/URR military communications receiver.
+I got this set at the same time as my R-390A.
 This set is essentially the vehicular equivalent of the R-390A/URR's predecessor, the R-390/URR.
-More about this set can be found at my boatanchor page.
+More about this set can be found on my boatanchor page.

 My twenty-sixth find was a Espey R-48/TRC-8 military communications receiver.
+I got this set at the same time as my R-390A and R-392.
 I unfortunately don't know much about this VHF receiver, which was meant to be paired with a VHF transmitter.
-More about this set can be found at my boatanchor page.
-4/22/19106 UPDATE: I sold this set to Allan H. Weiner, owner of the shortwave radio station WBCQ, at the April 2006 NEARC swap meet.
+More about this set can be found on my boatanchor page.
+4/22/19106 UPDATE: I sold this set to Allan H. Weiner, owner of the shortwave radio station WBCQ, at the April 2006 NEARC swap-meet.
 I'm sure he'll get some enjoyment out of this neat set!

-My twenty-ninth find was a Zenith "TransOceanic" H-500 portable tube shortwave radio.
-I bought it at the October 2003 Hosstraders hamfest for $60.
+My twenty-ninth find was a Zenith "TransOceanic" H-500.
+I bought it at the October 2003 Hosstraders ham-fest for $60.
 It is my sixth TransOceanic.
 This set is in better condition than my other H-500, since it actually works to some degree, and the case looks pretty nice.
 More about it can be found on my TransOceanic page.

-My thirtieth find was a 1950's Zenith AM/FM rable radio.
-I bought it at the January 2004 NEARC swap meet for $15.
+My thirtieth find was a 1950's Zenith AM/FM table radio.
+I bought it at the January 2004 NEARC swap-meet for $15.
 Unfortunately, the bottom sticker doesn't include model number information, only a chassis number (coming soon).
 It resembles my 7H922, but with no side control.
-As of yet, I haven't been able to determine it's full working capacity, but I suspect that it has a bad cap in one of the IF transformers (FM reception seems intermittent at best).
+As of yet, I haven't been able to determine its full working capacity, but I suspect that it has a bad cap in one of the IF transformers (FM reception seems intermittent at best).
 More later!
-4/22/19106 UPDATE: I decided to sell this set at the April 2006 NEARC swapmeet.
-It's true identity will likely remain a mystery...
+4/22/19106 UPDATE: I decided to sell this set at the April 2006 NEARC swap-meet. its true identity will likely remain a mystery...

 My thirty-seventh find is a Zenith H725 AM/FM table radio.
 I bought it at a flea market for $25.
 I don't know much about this particular set, other than the model number (which I didn't learn until long after I bought the set).
 One of the knobs is wrong, and the case is in desperate need of a polishing, but it otherwise seems to be in good shape.
 I have yet to test this set.
 More info later.

 My fortieth find was a Hallicrafters SX-42 communications receiver.
 It was given to me by a friend.
 The SX-42 was Hallicrafters' top-of-the-line radio when it was released, and one of the first to feature FM reception.
 The case is in rusty shape, some of the knobs have seen better days (fortunately, not the metal bandspread knob!), and the guts will probably require a full restoration, but you can't beat the price!
-I will soon have more info and pics of it on my boatanchor page.
+More about this set can be found on my boatanchor page.
+10/23/19118 UPDATE: I sold this set at NEAR-Fest XXIII.
+Hopefully, its new owner will be able to get use from its parts.

 My fiftieth find was a Hallicrafters S-38B communications receiver.
 It was given to me by a friend.
 The S-38 series of radios was Hallicrafters' entry-level communications receiver for many years, replaced by the S-120 (cousin to my S-118) in the early '60s.
 It likely needs a restoration, but is in decent shape otherwise.
 1/6/19113 UPDATE: I gave this radio to a friend.
 Hopefully, he'll be able to learn more about tube radios from it.